mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--ghc-rebuild`

-Forces Halcyon to rebuild the GHC directory from scratch, installing GHC again.
+Forces Halcyon to rebuild the GHC directory from scratch by installing GHC again.

 Cabal options